About The Nanaimo Rhododendron Society

 Our Latest NewsletterDownload our most recent newsletter (pdf format)

-Flower display & Plant SaleOur show & sale will take place on Saturday May 11.
-Go to our Truss Show page for details.
+Flower display & Plant SaleOur next show & sale will be announced soon.